Benno-K/PublicScripts/README.md

 address of your FRITZ!box, which is your hosts IP as well in most cases

 ## nonseqitur
-Script to fetch a specific cartoon, named "Non Sequitur" by Wiley Miller, from a website.
+Script to fetch and store a specific cartoon, named "Non Sequitur" by Wiley Miller, from a website.
 Because the website was redesigned witb some tool, it becsme quite complex and it's HTML is hard to read and understand.